libreobjet/open-guide/README.md

 We mainly work from 10:00 to 20:00 CET (Madrid).

- - From the 4th of December to the 9th: writing
  - From the 10th of December to the 14th: layout / illustrations
  - 15th and 16th of December: printing and exhibition